defuse-protocol/docs/fees.md

 * **0.2%** fee on swaps executed through [near-intents.org](https://near-intents.org).
 * Collected by the proprietary distribution channel in addition to the protocol fee.
-* These fees are converted to $NEAR and sent to multisig [intents.sputnik-dao.near](https://nearblocks.io/address/intents.sputnik-dao.near).
+* These fees are sent to multisig [fefundsadmin.sputnik-dao.near](https://nearblocks.io/address/fefundsadmin.sputnik-dao.near).

 ---